MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-rpa-bots.md

 ## Environment Lifecycle Operations & Hosted RPA bots (preview)

-The Hosted RPA bots (preview) feature does not work with Environment Lifecycle Operations on the Dataverse Environments (eg. Backup / Restore).
-If an Dataverse environment with Hosted RPA bots machine groups is restored / moved / copied, the Hosted Rpa bots machine group in the resulting Dataverse environment will not be able to run Desktop Flows.
+The hosted RPA bots (preview) feature doesn't work with Environment Lifecycle Operations on the Dataverse Environments (eg. Backup/Restore).
+If a Dataverse environment with hosted RPA bots machine groups is restored, moved, or copied, the hosted Rpa bots machine group in the resulting Dataverse environment won't be able to run desktop dlows.